 Degree outcomes data is one of the key sets of data reviewed by programmes as part of ongoing Annual Module and Programme Review and in depth Quality Reviews.
 Effective practice is routinely identified through these quality processes, and published in the University’s Effective Practice Directory.

 Alongside regular monitoring, the University has been focusing on continuous enhancement of the student experience, with particular effort place on enhancement in the following areas which directly impact on student performance:

 Learning and Teaching Pedagogy

-The University supports and enables the ongoing enhancement of learning and teaching, with ongoing innovation and improvement across all Colleges/Schools.
-Along with support from the Swansea Academy for Learning and Teaching, College/School Directors of Learning and Teaching meet regularly, and are focused on enhancing approaches within their areas.
+The University supports and enables the ongoing enhancement of learning and teaching, with ongoing innovation and improvement across all Faculties/Schools.
+Along with support from the Swansea Academy for Learning and Teaching, Faculty/School Education Leads meet regularly, and are focused on enhancing approaches within their areas.
 The University recognises and rewards learning and teaching through specific career pathways and engagement with the HE Fellowship process.

 Assessment and Feedback

 The University has been focusing on the enhancement of Assessment and Feedback for some time, and has recently appointed a Dean of Assessment and Feedback to continue this enhancement.

 The University has introduced Academic Mentors to provide a focus on academic development, with more pastoral support managed by Professional Services.